Ablyakimov/Ablyakimov/README.md

   hey there
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>
-### 👨‍💻: About Me :
+### 👨‍💻: About Me:
-- :telescope: I’m working as a Frontend-developrt and contributing to frontend and backend for building web applications.
+- 🔭: I’m working as a Frontend-developrt and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.